maemreyo/glean-vault/glean/10_Sources/Articles/The giant heat pumps designed to warm whole districts.md

 Helsinki is overhauling its district heating system

 All the systems mentioned so far harvest energy from water sources but, less commonly, very large heat pumps can use the air as a heat source, too.
-Even in a relatively cold [[20_Vocabulary/city dweller|city]] such as Helsinki.
+Even in a [[20_Vocabulary/relatively|relatively]] cold [[20_Vocabulary/city dweller|city]] such as Helsinki.

 "The sea in front of Helsinki is too shallow," explains Timo Aaltonen, senior vice president of heating and cooling at Helen Oy, an energy firm.
 "We calculated that we [[20_Vocabulary/will|would]] need to build a tunnel more than 20km long to the ocean, to get enough water \[with a\] temperature high enough."